SideTracked - London Paddington Traditional Geocache

 SideTracked Caches are intended to provide quick Cache-and-dashes at Train Stations.

 This is a magnetic Film Pot hidden close to a newly opened side exit (from the Taxi Deck) at London Paddington Station.

-You will be searching for the most found Uk SideTracked Cache.
+You will be searching for the most found SideTracked Cache in the world.
 (Source The SideTracked Series).

 London Paddington Station